Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Policy-Initiatives.md

 ## Management initiative

-This initiative is intended for assignment of policies relevant to management components in ALZ.
-With the guidance provided in [Introduction to deploying the ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern), this will assign to the alz-platform-management group structure in the ALZ reference architecture.
-For details on which policies are included in the initiative as well as what the default enablement state of the policy is, refer to the below table.
+This initiative is intended for relevant policy assignment to management components in ALZ.
+Using the guidance provided in [Introduction to deploying the ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern), this will assign policies to the alz-platform-management group structure in the ALZ reference architecture.
+For details on the initiative policies and their default enablement state, refer to the table below.

 | **Policy Name**                                       | **Policy Reference ID**        | **Path to policy json file**                                                                                                               | **Policy default effect** |
 | ----------------------------------------------------- | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------- |